corbtastik/yolo/README.md

 * Review each theme for readability.
 * Refactor current image-grid to use Bulma flexbox grid.

 ### Mid-term

-* [WIP] Integrate Bulma's responsive flexbox component.
+* [DONE] Integrate Bulma's responsive flexbox component.
 * Move images into Google Cloud Storage, delete images in assets folder, link to GCS images
 * Build new Yolo container images, push to quay
 * Look into customizing syntax highlighter